bojunliu0818/ts-dart-public/README.md

 We already added the example of Muller potential reported in this preprint to the repo.

-To reproduce the results of the other datasets reported in this preprint, please refer to the dataset and training details in Methods section or contact bliu293@wisc.edu.
+To reproduce the results of the other datasets reported in this preprint, please refer to the Methods section or contact bliu293@wisc.edu.

 ## Reference